 The application centers around a 500-word essay question asking students to share how the experience of losing a parent or guardian to cancer has impacted their lives, what they hope to accomplish by continuing their education and how this scholarship would help them meet their goals.

-The scholarship is open for the remainder of 2020-2021 academic year and applications will be reviewed on a rolling basis.
-The awards will also be announced on a rolling basis and disbursements will be made twice during the 2020-2021 academic year.
+Applications are reviewed on a rolling basis.
+The awards are also announced on a rolling basis and disbursements are made during the fall and spring semesters.

-We encourage you to apply for the scholarship early as awards will be determined primarily on a first-come first-basis until the scholarship funds have been depleted.
+We encourage you to apply for the scholarship early as awards will be determined primarily on a first-come, first-served basis until the scholarship funds have been depleted.

 For any questions on CancerCare’s YPC Scholarship, please email Eunice E. Hong, Director of Philanthropy, at firstname.lastname@example.org.